Akankshav-hash/eeg-driver-drowsiness-matlab/README.md

 ## How to Run

 1. Open the MATLAB project.
-2. Load the EEG dataset.
+2. Load the EEG dataset using the buildDataset.m
 3. Execute preprocessing and feature extraction scripts.
 4. Train or load the SVM model.
 5. Launch the GUI and test classification.